Primary

 Use a sturdy box and hold onto a wall or rack for balance—this is about calf work, not balance training.
 Lower your heel as far as your flexibility allows, then drive up to full contraction.
 Complete all reps on one side before switching.

-Want Single-Leg Box Calf Raise in your program?
+See where Single-Leg Box Calf Raise fits in your weekly plan

 Stand on a box or elevated platform on one leg.